 The Into Math assessment system includes continuous growth monitoring through regular check-ins.
-Growth reports are available digitally on Ed and provide detailed analyses of student performance.
+Growth reports are available digitally on Ed: Your Friend in Learning® and provide detailed analyses of student performance.
 Into Math is powered by Math Inventory®, adaptive math assessments that measure growth and longitudinal progress.
 In addition, HMH has partnered with Renaissance Learning® so Into Math can provide an integrated approach to differentiation and predictive measures for student growth.
 Within a school year and across school years, growth monitoring ensures that students have the skills to meet the mathematics standards and advance to higher-level mathematical thinking.

 Mathematics instruction must meet the needs of each and every student.
 To accomplish this, teachers must employ effective instructional strategies and follow an intentional sequence, scaffolding instruction so that all students can access the information.
 Into Math centers on helping students gain a deeper understanding of mathematics by incorporating tactics to meet their varying needs through strong differentiation supports.
 In addition to providing equitable access to learning, the solution aims to promote learning about students and using their experiences to facilitate learning.
 Teachers are given the tools to help create supportive classroom environments to facilitate the deep learning of mathematics for all.

 All students must have opportunities to study—and support to learn—mathematics.
 Equity does not mean students should receive identical instruction; instead, it requires that reasonable and appropriate accommodations be made as needed to promote access and attainment for all students (NCTM, 2014).